🙂 To hear this story, use the player below. 🙂

-Thinking briefly that he was dreaming – that he wasn’t in that packed theatre after all – Remy leaned forwards in his seat, grasped the sides of his walker, and rose unsteadily.
+Thinking briefly that he was dreaming – that he wasn’t in that packed theatre after all – Remy leaned forward in his seat, grasped the sides of his walker, and wobbled to his feet.
 Softly taking her husband’s forearm, Anaïs began to stand as well.

 “I’m okay.
 Really, I’ll be fine”, he gently admonished her.

-Anaïs understood how important it was for him to prevail over his painful, failing legs.
-In this triumphant, heroic moment he didn’t need them, or anything, or anyone, anymore.
-And although he felt a little awkward in the suit she’d convinced him to wear, in all the years she’d known Remy she’d never seen him look more strong or shine more brightly.
+Anaïs fully understood the gravity of the triumphant moment, how important it was that Remy prevail over his painful, failing legs.
+For once he didn’t really need them, or anything, or anyone, anymore.
+And he looked a little awkward in the suit she’d convinced him to wear, in all the years she’d known Remy, Anaïs had never seen him look more strong or shine more brightly.

 Reaching the base of the stairs, Remy pushed the walker aside, gripped the two polished rails, and slowly ascended.
-He wobbled on the top step as the young emcee hurried rushed over to offer his hand.
+He wobbled on the top step as the young emcee rushed over, his hand outstretched.

 “Not to worry, young fella!
 I’ve got this!”
 The old man regained his balance.

-Anaïs chuckled, her husband’s reflection in her watery eyes.
-She wasn’t surprised by this moment of pluck; he’d spent a lifetime conquering dissolving staircases far more challenging than this one.
+Anaïs chuckled, Remy’s reflection in her watery eyes.
+She wasn’t surprised by this moment of pluck; he’d spent a lifetime conquering dissolving staircases far more challenging than this.

-“Dr. Remy Odyssus, it is the Academy’s honor to recognize you for your numerous, unprecedented, and exemplary accomplishments as a war-zone photojournalist, embedded with our nation’s military during highly dangerous operations.
-Your unforgettable images and videos have created widespread public awareness of the devastation of war and of the tremendous courage and resilience of people who have lost literally everything.
+“Dr. Remy Odyssus, it is the Academy’s honor to recognize you for your numerous, unprecedented, exemplary accomplishments as a war-zone photojournalist embedded with our nation’s military during highly dangerous operations.
+Your unforgettable images have created widespread public awareness of the devastation of war and of the tremendous courage and resilience of people who have lost literally everything.
 Therefore, it is with great pleasure that we award you the Robert Capa Prize for a lifetime of photojournalistic excellence.”